 The named executive officers are eligible for cash bonuses under the Executive Bonus Plan, which is tied to the Company's operating performance.
 The determination of bonus payments is based on various targets and factors.
 Annual incentive targets are an integral component of compensation that link and reinforce executive decision making and performance with the annual objectives of the Company.
 The Compensation Committee has the discretion to determine the appropriate performance criteria, which is objective and established in writing during the first quarter of each year.
-Typically, these targets include an Adjusted Generally Accepted Accounting Principles Earnings Per Share ("Adjusted GAAP EPS") target that must be met and is discussed and agreed upon by the Compensation Committee and management during the Company's annual planning process.
-Adjusted GAAP EPS is a performance measure defined as net income plus amortization of intangibles, stock compensation expense, acquisition-related costs and adjustments, and other infrequent or non-cash items, including related tax effects, divided by shares used in computing diluted net income per share, which is not in accordance with U. S. Generally Accepted Accounting Principles ("U.S. GAAP").
+Typically, these targets include an Adjusted Earnings Per Share ("Adjusted EPS") target that must be met and is discussed and agreed upon by the Compensation Committee and management during the Company's annual planning process.
+Adjusted EPS is a performance measure defined as net income plus amortization of intangibles, stock compensation expense, acquisition-related costs and adjustments, amortization of debt discount and issuance costs, loss on extinguishment of debt, foreign exchange gains and losses and other infrequent or non-cash items, including related tax effects, divided by shares used in computing adjusted diluted net income per share, which is not in accordance with U. S. Generally Accepted Accounting Principles ("U.S. GAAP").

 Management and the Compensation Committee believe in the importance of structuring a bonus arrangement that pays the Company's stockholders first.
-Therefore, no incentive bonuses are payable to the Company's executives until the Company surpasses the Adjusted GAAP EPS target established by the Compensation Committee.
-However, final overall funding decisions are made after the end of the year based upon the Company's performance against this target, and are subject to approval by the Compensation Committee.
+Therefore, no incentive bonuses are payable to the Company's executives until the Company surpasses the Adjusted EPS target established by the Compensation Committee.
+Final overall funding decisions are made after the end of the year based upon the Company's performance against this target and are subject to approval by the Compensation Committee.

-In February 2017, the Compensation Committee determined that under the Executive Bonus Plan, a portion of the bonus pool was to be funded upon the achievement of Adjusted GAAP EPS in excess of \$1.14 (and earnings in excess of the portion of the bonus pool funded would be retained by the Company), and the bonus pool would not be fully funded until the achievement of Adjusted GAAP EPS at \$1.35.
-The Compensation Committee implemented this "stair-step" feature based on the recommendation of management to ensure that the Company's executives and management would share in the benefits of increased earnings on Common Stock with the Company's stockholders.
-Management and the Compensation Committee believe the inclusion of the "stair-step" feature in the 2017 Executive Bonus Plan furthers the Company's policy of paying stockholders before executives are rewarded for Company performance.
+In February 2020, the Compensation Committee determined that under the Executive Bonus Plan, a portion of the bonus pool was to be funded upon the achievement of Adjusted EPS in excess of \$2.17 (and earnings in excess of the portion of the bonus pool funded would be retained by the Company), and the bonus pool would not be fully funded until the achievement of Adjusted EPS at \$2.38.
+The Compensation Committee utilized this "stair-step" feature based on the recommendation of management to ensure that the Company's executives and management would share in the benefits of increased earnings on Common Stock with the Company's stockholders.
+Management and the Compensation Committee believe the inclusion of the "stair-step" feature in the 2020 Executive Bonus Plan furthers the Company's policy of paying stockholders before executives are rewarded for Company performance.

-In accordance with the original approval of the Executive Bonus Plan, the Compensation Committee reassessed the Executive Bonus Plan targets and adjusted upward the threshold target to Adjusted GAAP EPS of \$1.16 and adjusted downward the target to fully-fund the bonus pool to Adjusted GAAP EPS at \$1.27.
-These adjustments reflect acquisitions completed by the Company during 2017 and the exclusion of certain other non-recurring items.
+In accordance with the original approval of the Executive Bonus Plan, the Compensation Committee reassessed the Executive Bonus Plan targets and adjusted upward the threshold target to Adjusted EPS at \$2.21 and adjusted upward the target to fully-fund the bonus pool to Adjusted EPS at \$2.42.
+These adjustments reflect the acquisitions completed by the Company during 2020.
+Please refer to the section below "Grants of Plan-Based Awards - Annual Incentive Cash Bonus Compensation" for the potential bonus awards as a percent of base salary for each of the named executive officers.

-For 2017, the Company achieved \$1.23 Adjusted GAAP EPS.
-However, the Compensation Committee, at management's recommendation, reduced the funding of the bonus plan and paid cash incentive bonus compensation at 37.5% of the target funding level based on the Company's performance with respect to certain key metrics.
+For 2020, the Company achieved Adjusted EPS of \$2.50.
+As such, the Compensation Committee authorized the payment by the Company of cash incentive bonus compensation to the executive officers at 126% of the target funding level based on the Company's performance with respect to certain key metrics.